ksucpea/bettercanvas/README.md

 To add a new feature, please follow these guidelines.

-Note: (I will probably make this automated in the future but it's a bit of work right now)
+Note: I will probably make this automated in the future but it's a bit of work right now.

 #### Identifier

-- Should be a unqiue one/two word storage identifier to indicate it's status. (ie "dark_mode" or "dashboard_grades")
+- Should be a unqiue one/two word storage identifier to indicate its status. (ie "dark_mode" or "dashboard_grades")
 - If it has sub options (options that are specific to the main feature) these will also each need a unique identifier.
 - All options are synced and have a 8kb storage limit, so if your feature needs more than this please contact me.

 #### Changes to html/popup.html

 - Add the appropriate HTML into this file.
 The corresponding id and name (see below) should be the identifier.
-- If it has no sub options, it should be put in the same container as the other options with no sub options:<br />
+- If it has no sub options, it should be put in the same container as the other options with no sub options:

 ```
 <div class="option" id="<identifier>">